Skip to main content

 Lee Rambeau Kemp, MPA, is the founder of Rambeau Consulting Group LLC and a seasoned executive bringing over 40 years of leadership and advocacy experience to the non-profit sector.
 Before heading up her own company in 2015, Lee was a senior executive at a non-profit in NYC where she directed a portfolio of outpatient, health and residential services assisting 4,800 individuals with special needs lead self-fulfilling lives.
 A native of Winter Park, Lee serves on the Boards of the Valencia College Foundation and the Welbourne Nursery and Preschool.
 She is also a member of the Historic Preservation Advisory Board for the City of Winter Park.
 Lee is an active advocate for increasing voting rights, participation, and protections for all citizens.
 She currently chairs the new Fund Development committee and serves on the Voter Services and Membership committees of the LWVOC.

-Kathy Sheerin, 2nd Vice President
+Kay Hudson, 2nd Vice President

-Saudi Muhammad Ellis, Secretary
+Saudi Ellis, Secretary

 “Democracy works when we all VOTE!”